z-shell/.github/governance/README.md

 # Governance

-1. [organization](organization) directory contain a top-level organizational governance and polices for a technical steering committee (TSC).
+1. [organization](organization) directory for a top-level organizational governance and polices for a technical steering committee (TSC).
 2. [project](project) directory is for an individual project governance, subject to the polices and oversight of the larger organization.

 ## Why would we want to use this?